Driver's license: Hong Kong

-Minimum age for holding a driving permit is 18 for private cars, light goods vehicle, motorcycles and motortricycles.
+The minimum age for holding a driving permit is 18 for private cars, light goods vehicle, motorcycles and motor-tricycles.
 For commercial vehicles the age is 21.

 Drivers are legally obliged to carry a valid driving licence whilst driving and this must be produced if required to do so by a police officer.

 People older than 70 have to undergo strict medical tests in order to obtain a permit that has limited validity and requires renewal after a certain period.

 India

+The minimum driving age in India is 16 to drive any kind of gearless motorcycle like scooters and mopeds, and 18 for cars, three wheelers (with automatic or manual transmissions) and motorcycles with gear like motorcycles or scooters with manual transmissions.

+Unlike certain countries which issue driving licenses based on the engine capacity of vehicles, transmission is the only criteria for issuing licenses in India.